What Is Hook Rate?

 Why is my Hook Rate low?

 Low Hook Rate is caused by an opening 3 seconds that fails to interrupt the scroll.
 The most common causes are: a generic product shot with no tension or curiosity, starting with a logo or brand name, using a slow fade-in or title card, or using polished studio footage in a feed dominated by native-feeling UGC content.
-The fix is programmatically testing 10+ distinct hook openings against the same video body.
+The fix is structured hook variant testing 10+ distinct hook openings against the same video body.

 Diagnosis